Faculty of Fine Arts, University of Dhaka: Architecture

 This masterpiece was Muzharul Islam's first architectural endeavor.
-The site is located in the Roman area apart of Dhaka University Campus.
+The site is in the Roman area as part of Dhaka University Campus.
 The Roman area is well known for its gardens and parks.
-Most of the buildings in this area have been designed in the scheme of a “bagan bari” (house in a garden).
-The site that was given for the purpose of the institute was dotted with beautiful trees with a large circular depression at the end of the site.
-Muzharul Islam decided to come up with a design scheme that will retain all the trees on the site (as some of them were large beautiful trees that would have require many years to grow).
-His scheme was also climate responsive and had large continuous verandahs shading the inner walls and windows of the classrooms and studios.
-The design echoes the out house and inner house scheme of rural Bangladesh.
-It also transforms ‘Jalees’ (lattices) and ‘beras’ (perforated screens) into wonderful screens that separates and creates thresholds.
-One enters into the front pavilion, a wonderful structure that houses galleries on the ground floor and teachers and common rooms etc. on the first.
-A wonderful sculptural stairs connects the two levels around a wonderful internal courtyard.
+Most of the buildings in this area have been designed in the scheme of a "bagan bari" (house in a garden).
+The site that was given for the institute was dotted with beautiful trees with a large circular depression at the end of the site.
+Muzharul Islam decided to come up with a design scheme that would retain all the trees on the site (as some of them were large beautiful trees that would have required many years to grow).
+His scheme was also climate-responsive and had large continuous verandahs shading the inner walls and windows of the classrooms and studios.
+The design echoes the outhouse and inner house scheme of rural Bangladesh.
+It also transforms ‘Jalees’ (lattices) and ‘beras’ (perforated screens) into wonderful screens that separate and creates thresholds.
+One enters into the front pavilion, a wonderful structure that houses galleries on the ground floor and teachers and common rooms, etc. on the first.
+Wonderful sculptural stairs connect the two levels around a wonderful internal courtyard.
 Past the pavilion are the classrooms and studios and in the far end encircling the round depression are the print studios.
-A lotus pond and sitting area becomes the open heart of the whole institute.
-The ground on the south both is a relief and a place to gather.
-This ground and the whole structure itself transforms to host many activities namely the Bengali New Year ‘Pohela Boishakh’ and numerous art classes and competitions for children.
-Bricks of the project were also custom designed by Muzharul Islam as so are the terracotta screens.
-Marvelous shading devices and pergola type details brick our driving rain.
+A lotus pond and sitting area become the open heart of the whole institute.
+The ground in the south is both a relief and a place to gather.
+This ground and the whole structure itself transform to host many activities namely the Bengali New Year ‘Pohela Boishakh’ and numerous art classes and competitions for children.
+Bricks of the project were also custom-designed by Muzharul Islam as so are the terracotta screens.